akononovicius/pyNSDE/README.md

-# `sde` - solving nonlinear stochastic differential equation
+# `pyNSDE` - solving nonlinear stochastic differential equation

 Here we have implemented solution of nonlinear SDE: